diogro/expressionVariance-manuscript/main.md

 ## Sequence variation and gene expression connectivity

-We use gene-level statistics capturing evolutionary and population variation to link processes that potentially influence variation in gene expression to the observed variation rank.
+We use gene-level statistics capturing evolutionary and population variation to link processes that potentially influence variation in gene expression to the observed variance rank.
 We focus on 3 gene-level measures: nucleotide diversity, (substitutions?), and gene expression connectivity.
 Diversity is used as a proxy for cis-regulation sites, and we expect variation to increase with diversity.
 Connectivity, a proxy for regulatory interactions with other genes, in turn, should be negatively correlated with variation, as highly connected genes are expected to be more constrained in their variability.